What happens if I get CIPN?

 - If you are taking pain medicines, use them as your doctor prescribes them.
 Most pain medicines work best if they are taken before the pain gets bad.

 - Avoid things that seem to make your CIPN worse, such as hot or cold temperatures, or snug clothes or shoes.

 - Give yourself extra time to do things.
 Ask friends for help with tasks you find hard to do.

 - Don’t drink alcohol.
 It can cause nerve damage on its own, and might make CIPN worse.

 - If you have diabetes, control your blood sugar.
 High blood sugar levels can damage nerves.

-- If you have neuropathy in your hands, use knives, scissors, box cutters, and other sharp objects gently and carefully.
+- If you have neuropathy in your hands, be very careful when using knives, scissors, box cutters, and other sharp objects.
 Use them only when you can give your full attention to your task.

 - Protect your hands by wearing gloves when you clean, work outdoors, or do repairs.

 - If the neuropathy is in your feet, sit down as much as possible, even while brushing your teeth or cooking.